-The Company's corporate office in Mississauga consists of 51,364 square feet of leased premises with a lease term that expires on May 31, 2028 and an optional 5-year renewal term at market rates.

-The Company's shared service center in Hamilton consists of 14,286 square feet of leased premises with a 10-year lease term expiring on October 31, 2020 and an optional 5-year renewal term at market rates.
+The Company's corporate office in Mississauga consists of 61,529 square feet.
+The Company's national shared services centre in Hamilton consists of 14,286 square feet of leased premises with a 7-year lease term expiring on October 31, 2020.